×

 In the fight against prostate cancer, exercise is the gift that keeps on giving.
 But why?
 How does it work?

 A sedentary life is not good for the heart.
 As we discussed in Part 2 of this series, diet is important, but it’s not the whole story here.
 The research team of June Chan, Sc.D., at UCSF has shown in multiple studies that exercise can help delay or prevent prostate cancer progression.
 “Aerobic exercise after prostate cancer diagnosis may reduce the risk of prostate cancer recurrence or death by up to 60 percent.”
-Chan’s earlier studies in this field, funded by PCF nearly a decade ago, showed a benefit to an hour of jogging six days a week – the level of exercise most of us can’t or don’t want to sustain.
+Chan’s earlier studies in this field, funded by PCF more than a decade ago, showed a benefit to an hour of jogging six days a week – the level of exercise most of us can’t or don’t want to sustain.
 But don’t get discouraged!
 In more recent studies, she and colleagues have been looking at more doable levels of exercise – walking 30 minutes a day, or three or more hours a week, at a brisk pace (3 mph or faster).
 The brisk pace is important: One study found that men who walked three or more hours a week at a brisk pace after diagnosis had a 57 percent lower risk of having prostate cancer recur than men who walked at a slower pace, for less than three hours a week.

 Note: the key here is giving the cardiovascular system a good workout, not necessarily the act of walking itself.
 So, apply this to your own needs: if walking that much is not a good option for you, swimming and riding an exercise bike – whatever you are able to do – are good, too.
-Studies by Chan and others have provided so much proof of the benefit of aerobic activity, in fact, that “we’re actually at the stage now that the updated Physical Activity Guidelines put out by the American College of Sports Medicine specifically note that exercise is recommended for men with prostate cancer to avoid the risk of dying from prostate cancer.
+Studies by Chan and others have provided so much proof of the benefit of aerobic activity, in fact, that “we’re actually at the stage now that the most recent Physical Activity Guidelines put out by the American College of Sports Medicine specifically note that exercise is recommended for men with prostate cancer to avoid the risk of dying from prostate cancer.
 We’re really excited that we got to contribute to that work.”

 What is it about exercise?
 Chan and colleagues are still tapping the surface of all the ways exercise is good for the body.
 “It improves energy metabolism, lowers inflammation and oxidative stress, helps boost immunity, and is beneficial for androgen signaling pathways.”
 It is good for the heart and lungs, improves muscle strength and muscle mass, burns fat, lowers fatigue, anxiety, stress, and depression.
 “It just improves your overall quality of life,” says Chan.
 Bonus: exercise also may help slow down prostate cancer’s growth.